Corporal Brady C. Paul

 Corporal Paul was buried in Mt.
 Prospect Cemetery, Hickory.
 He was survived by his mother

-in Washington.
 At 29, Corporal Paul had completed four years of State Highway Patrol